Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
-- Continued discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.
+- Further discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, incorporating new insights and suggestions from members.
-- Identifying further technical requirements and essential resources needed for DAO implementation, ensuring all community needs are addressed.
+- Identifying technical requirements and resources needed for DAO implementation.
 - Drafting a detailed proposal for community review and feedback.

 Continued discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.